What is the brachial plexus?

 Adults with a history of neonatal brachial plexus palsy can also benefit from our interdisciplinary approach to assess and, in many cases, improve long-term impairments such as stiffness, over-use syndrome and long-standing compensation.

-Early intervention is the key to regaining function, since brachial plexus injuries could result in permanent impairments if not treated as soon as possible.
-Our entire team of specialists evaluates each patient to determine the extent of the injury.
+Our team of specialists evaluates each patient to determine the extent of the injury.
 The evaluation could also include diagnostic tests such as x-rays, electro-diagnostic studies, MRIs or CT scans.

 “We had a wonderful experience at the Brachial Plexus Clinic at Kennedy Krieger.
 The doctors were very insightful of our daughter’s injury and guided us in the right direction.
 They answered all of our questions in great detail and made us more comfortable with the potential outcome.”